Where is Death in Paradise filmed? Does Catherine's Bar exist?

 Is Honoré police station real?

-While it’s not actually a police station, you can visit the place where the exterior shots of the police station are filmed.
-In reality, it’s a building next to a church.
-“We get on very well with the priest, we’ve worked with him since the beginning,” producer Tim Key previously told us.
+While it's not a police station, you can visit the place where the exterior shots of the police station are filmed.
+In reality, it's actually the Presbytery attached to the church of St Peter and St Paul in Deshaies, which is a coastal town in Guadeloupe.
+"We get on very well with the priest, we’ve worked with him since the beginning," producer Tim Key previously told us.

 So there you go, we hope we’ve answered where Death in Paradise is filmed.
 And in reality, there are lots of places you can visit in Guadeloupe that are used in the show.

-If you want to catch up on all the fabulous locations in the series, all 11 seasons are available currently on BBC iPlayer.
+If you want to catch up on all the fabulous locations in the series, all the seasons are available currently on BBC iPlayer.
 There are all these options below to watch the show.

 David is the What To Watch Editor and has over 20 years of experience in television journalism.
 He is currently writing about the latest television and film news for What To Watch.